hakhakobian/regallery/readme.txt

 == Upgrade Notice ==
-* 1.16.3: Fixed Action URL not working with special characters in the URL.
+* 1.16.4: Fixed video playback issues in Cube, Carousel, and Cards views on Safari.
 Enjoy free functionality and add your suggestions via WP forum.

 == Changelog ==
+= 1.16.4 =
+= Updated: 17.09.2025 =
+* **Fixed:** Video dimensions in Cube, Carousel, Cards views.
+* **Fixed:** Video playback issues in Cube, Carousel, and Cards views on Safari.

 = 1.16.3 =
 = Updated: 04.09.2025 =
 * **Improved:** Removed the "None" option from Text Position in Slideshow and Lightbox.
 Now, item title, caption, and description can be enabled/disabled separately.